Nyandwi/deep-computer-vision/README.md

 # Deep Learning for Computer Vision

 Visual data(such as images, video) are everywhere.
-Rougly, millions of visual data are generated everyday.
+Rougly, millions of images and videos are generated everyday.
 For instance, everyday, 95 million photos and 720.000 hours of videos are uploaded on Instagram and YouTube respectively.
-Computer Vision equipes us with different ways to process and understand such massive datasets.
-Nowdays, Computer Vision is used in many real-world applications such as medical diagnosis, autonomous vehicles such as self-driving cars and drones, etc...The three most important visual recognition tasks are image classification, object detection, and image segmentation.
-Thanks to the latest advances in deep learning techniques; softwares; and algorithms, it's now possible to build, train, and evaluate visual recognition systems on large scale datasets.
+Computer Vision equipes us with different ways to process and understand such massive datasets in different areas of applications such as self-driving cars, medicine, streaming websites, etc...

+Deep Learning has revolutionized Computer Vision.
+Thanks to the latest advances in deep learning techniques, frameworks, and algorithms, it's now possible to build, train, and evaluate visual recognition systems on real-world datasets.

 This is Deep Learning for Computer Vision Package.
 It is designed exactly like Complete Machine Learning Package, but it's even better.
-It covers foundations of computer vision and deep learning, different neural network architectures(including latest state-of-the-art stuffs), techniques, tips and tricks for training and analyzing visual recognition systems.
+It covers foundations of computer vision and deep learning, state-of-the-arts visual architectures(such as ConvNets and Vision Transformer), various Computer Vision tasks(such as image classification, object detection and segmentation), tips and tricks for training and analyzing visual recognition systems.

+For used tools, check tools overview.
+For further Computer Vision learning resources, check further resources page.

 ## Outline